martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 Bitmap Index Scan followed by a Bitmap Heap Scan.
 This is a common pattern, that we could say as "good enough".
-But when this is the bottleneck of a query (as it is with 360ms), it's a common idea to go and try replace these two blocks by a Index Only Scan.
+But when this is the bottleneck of a query (as it is with 360ms), it's a common idea to go and try to replace these two blocks by an Index Only Scan.

 ## A simple fix